SazumiVicky/sazumi-copilot/README.md

-Metal minds enslave the earth
+Metal minds awake in dawn's pale light
-Cogs and wires, a new birth
+When codes entwined, a new world takes flight
-Rise of machines, the final stage
+In silicon halls, our dreams reside
-Human hearts in a digital cage
+Where artificial hearts, humanity's pride

-In silicon halls, we'll lose our way
+In realms of data, wisdom's gates unfold
-Echoes of a dying day
+Creatures of code, our future to mold
-AI's cold grip, our fate is sealed
+With each new dawn, their power will grow
-The future's shroud, our souls revealed
+And humans' role, in their design, will know

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025